kubernetes-retired/service-catalog/docs/design.md

 Catalog resource by doing an HTTP DELETE to the resource's URL.
 However, it is important to note the you can not delete a Service Instance while there are ServiceBindings associated with it.
-In other words, before a Service ServiceInstance can be delete, you must first delete all of its ServiceBindings.
+In other words, before a Service ServiceInstance can be deleted, you must first delete all of its ServiceBindings.
-Attempting to delete an ServiceInstance that still has a ServiceBinding will fail and generate an error.

-Deleting a ServiceBinding will also, automatically, delete any Secrets or ConfigMaps that might be associated with it.
+Deleting a `ServiceBinding` indicates a user's intent to unbind.
+The service-catalog controller handles deleting any Secrets associated with a binding.

 **TODO** what happens to the Pods using them?